wireapp/wire-docs/src/how-to/install/wiab-dev.md

 ![Wire in a Box Dev Architecture](img/architecture-wiab-dev.png)

-The deployment process is structured into multiple blocks within the Ansible playbooks, offering flexibility in execution.
-It is designed to configure a remote node, such as example.com (referred to as deploy_node), to install Wire with a custom domain, example.com (referred to as target_domain).
+The deployment process is structured into multiple sections within the Ansible playbooks, offering flexibility in execution.
+It is designed to configure a remote node (referred to as deploy_node), to install Wire with a given domain(referred to as target_domain).
 These variables must be verified in the file `ansible/inventory/demo/host.yml` (as explained below) before running the pipeline.

 > **Note:** This guide and the shipped playbooks are highly tailored to make testing straightforward on a single VM that has a public IP address.
 > Using a public IP simplifies obtaining HTTPS certificates (for example via cert-manager HTTP challenges) and making external call configurations during tests.